 You will usually use the $A$2 format when creating formulas that contain absolute references.
 The other two formats are used much less frequently.

-When writing a formula in Microsoft Excel, you can press the F4 key on your keyboard to switch between relative and absolute cell references.
+When writing a formula in Microsoft Excel, you can press the F4 key on your keyboard to switch between relative and absolute cell references, as shown in the video below.
 This is an easy way to quickly insert an absolute reference.

 In our example, we'll use the 7.5% sales tax rate in cell E1 to calculate the sales tax for all items in column D. We'll need to use the absolute cell reference $E$1 in our formula.
 Because each formula is using the same tax rate, we want that reference to remain constant when the formula is copied and filled to other cells in column D.